zeromq/zeromq.org/content/docs/how-to-contribute.md

 Identifiers are in lower case.
 If identifier consists of multiple words, the words are separated by underscores.

 Identifiers should be meaningful rather than arbitrary.
-The only exception are control variables of short cycles where short names like i, it etc. can be used.
+The only exception are control variables of short cycles where short names like `i`, `it` etc. can be used.

 ```
 int sum = 0;